kangalio/etterna-graph/README.md

 ## Usage
 Download the [portable exe file](https://github.com/kangalioo/etterna-graph/releases/download/latest/EtternaGraph.exe) and execute it.

+*I sometimes upload beta releases, check out the [releases page](https://github.com/kangalioo/etterna-graph/releases) if you want a newer version of the program with more features*

 You can click on the individual scatter points to see information about the corresponding score/session in the infobar at the bottom of the screen.
 (The infobar is not visible in the screenshots currently)

 ## Running from source